Top 10 Best Christian Allegory Books For Your Next Adventure

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.

 Biblical allegories are very special to me.
 I’ve been drawn to them from a very early age.
 They can be fun or serious, but they always make a point, in a parallel way, without just saying “You messed up.
 Look what you did/should have done/are capable of!”
 In that way, they are kind and make you think.
-Some of my favorite uses of allegory in the Bible are:

 • Nathan’s story about the lamb, to get David to realize and confess just exactly what he’d done, and repent.
 (2 Samuel 12:1-4)